Benawi/Microverse-React-TodoApp/README.md

 # 📖 Todo List React Project <a name="about-project"></a>

-Math Magicians React Project - Microverse! project is a repository consisting of the following files:
+Todo List React Project - Microverse! project is a repository consisting of the following files:
 - Html files
 - CSS files
 - JS files